-As DuckDuckGo is very keen on keeping the privacy of users, it’s not possible to get the keyword information in Google Analytics report.
+As DuckDuckGo is very keen on keeping the privacy of users, it’s not possible to get the keyword information in the Google Analytics report.
 Parameter uddg is only required for GA to differentiate between search VS non-search traffic source.

 The keyword data will be still appearing in GA but as ‘not set‘ which could be preferably changed to ‘(not provided)‘ using view filters, if needed.

 Another way to modify the incoming data for DuckDuckGo traffic is to set up an advanced view filter to extract and replace it with the Organic.